-We will repair or replace (at our option) any garage door hardware, section/section components, spring and/or spring component that is defective in material or workmanship for the term defined in the chart above, pursuant to the terms of this limited warranty.
-In addition, we will repair or replace (at our option) any garage door section/section component that is defective in material or workmanship, including, but not limited to, delamination of the polystyrene insulation from the steel skin.
+We will repair or replace (at our option) any garage door hardware component that is defective in material or workmanship for the term defined in the chart above, pursuant to the terms of this limited warranty.
+No warranty is available for decorative hardware.